 Being able to attract, develop and retain talented people is essential for a thriving workplace culture, enhanced business performance, and competitive advantage.

-Investing in health and wellbeing is a critical business strategy that benefits both your people and the business.
+Investing in wellbeing and inclusion is a critical business strategy that benefits both your people and the business.
 And that strategy has to include promoting an environment where menopause can be talked about.

 The physical and psychological symptoms of menopause symptoms can be far reaching and have a significant impact in the workplace not just for the person experiencing symptoms but for colleagues and clients too.
 Common examples include: